mangoann/InstacartProductAnalytics-SQLtoLLM/README.md

 - [ ] Explore semantic patterns among top-performing products
 - [ ] Deliver strategic recommendations
 ## Step 3: Measure Product and Customer Contribution
-1. Does Instacart’s Business Follow the Pareto Principle?
+#### 1. Does Instacart’s Business Follow the Pareto Principle?

-To answer this business question, I first translate it into a technical one:

-**Do fewer than 20% of products account for 80% of total orders?**
+To answer this business question, I first translate it into a technical one: **Do fewer than 20% of products account for 80% of total orders?**

 After analyzing the data, I found that only **9.13% of products** drive 80% of all orders.
 This reveals a highly concentrated product distribution, where a small subset of SKUs dominates customer demand.

-**Conclusion**: Instacart’s business aligns strongly with the Pareto Principle—confirming that a small share of products generates the majority of outcomes.
+Instacart’s business aligns strongly with the Pareto Principle—confirming that a small share of products generates the majority of outcomes.

-2. Are those best-selling products also the most widely adopted across users?
+#### 2. Are those best-selling products also the most widely adopted across users?

-To translate this business question into a technical one:

-**Among the products that contribute to 80% of total orders, do they also account for 80% of total unique users?**
+To translate this business question into a technical one: **Among the products that contribute to 80% of total orders, do they also account for 80% of total unique users?**

 This part of the analysis takes a **dual-metric approach**—examining both **order volume** and **user reach**—to identify which products are not only heavily ordered but also broadly adopted.